gt-marine-robotics-group/Virtuoso/README.md

 Directions for installation can be found [here](/documentation/install.md).

 ## Full Documentation
-Link to contents for full documentation
+Full documentation can be found [here](/documentation/contents.md).